-Thursday’s ‘Bold And The Beautiful’ Spoilers: Steffy Shoots Straight With Finn
+Thursday's 'Bold And The Beautiful' Spoilers: Steffy Shoots Straight With Finn

 If she wants Liam to be the sperm donor, it could indicate that she wants her children to be full siblings.
 She and Liam also share a rich history, and he has proven himself to be a caring dad.
 She knows that Liam's a sure bet, as far as his fathering skills go, and that he will love their child.
 However, Liam is married to Hope Logan Spencer (Annika Noelle) and wants to continue raising his family with the blonde.

-On the other hand, it would make more sense if she wants Finn to be the baby daddy.
+On the other hand, it might make more sense if Steffy wants Finn to be the baby daddy.
 They are currently in a relationship, and he has helped her through so many challenges already.
-She knows that he is ready for a family and didn’t run away when she told him that she had cheated on him.
-Steffy also knows that Finn wants to be a dad, and he would be overjoyed if the infant was his.
+She knows that he is ready for a family and didn't run away when she told him that she had cheated on him.
+She also knows that Finn wants to be a dad, and he would be overjoyed if the infant was his.

 The Bold and the Beautiful spoilers tease that Steffy will soon request a paternity test, and the real daddy will be revealed.